.

 SLEEPING

-Accommodations are two beachfront houses divided by gender.
-Sleeping quarters are a shared space with bunk beds each equipped with an electric fan.
-We are unable to accommodate shared room requests for people of different gender.
-Each house has its own bathroom inside.
+Accommodations are two modest beachfront houses located on the properties of fisherfolk with whom we work.
+Volunteers are divided by gender, and sleeping quarters are shared spaces with bunk beds, each equipped with an electric fan.
+We are unable to accommodate shared room requests for people of different genders.

 Please note that room selection is determined by the field station and rental house availability and is not up to Earthwatch or the field staff.